 Most adoption agencies specializing in private domestic adoptions—and especially those who help support and facilitate the adoption for the birth mother—will offer many different services for the families.
 These adoption services will be specific for each member of the adoption triad—the birth mother, the child, and the hopeful adoptive parents or family.

-Adoption services provided by each adoption attorney or agency will differ, but most are the same to meet the requirements and regulations within PA.
+These adoption services provided by each adoption attorney or agency will differ, but most are the same to meet the requirements and regulations within PA.
 Adoption.org has an article on choosing great adoption agencies near you in PA.
 Whether you utilize an adoption agency or adoption attorney to help you through the adoption process for you and your baby, professionals will help you navigate those requirements in PA and help you with the steps in you and your baby’s adoption journey.
 Fortunately, you will have help navigating the Commonwealth of Pennsylvania’s laws during your adoption journey.

-In whatever way you plan to complete your baby’s adoption placement, it is important to ensure that you work with an ethical agency or adoption attorney who meets not only the standards imposed by PA’s regulations but also your own values and needs.
+However you plan to complete your baby’s adoption placement, it is important to ensure that you work with an ethical agency or adoption attorney who meets not only the standards imposed by PA’s regulations but also your own values and needs.
 It’s important to trust your instincts and the recommendations of your friends, families, or others you may know, and more importantly trust, who have gone through the adoption process.
 By doing your research you will know which questions to ask your adoption service provider, whether that is an attorney or adoption agency.

-Prospective Adoptive Parents in PA
+Prospective Adoptive Parents in Pennsylvania

 According to PA adoption laws, single adults or married couples may jointly adopt the child you place for adoption.
-These individuals must be 21 years of age, but there is no requirement for financial capability, years married, or educational level, to name a few.
+These individuals must be 21 years of age, but there is no requirement for financial capability, years married, or educational level.
 All hopeful adoptive parents must be approved by a Pennsylvania adoption home study.
 The home study will include background and FBI checks for every adult in the home, including obviously the prospective adoptive parents, interviews with friends, children’s teachers, neighbors, and employers.
 The home will be inspected in person by a licensed social worker from the home study agency, and all of this information will be compiled in a report with financials, driving records, employment history, and medical exams and history.
 This will be helpful as an expectant parent as you make your final decision on your baby’s adoptive family.

 The adoption agency or adoption attorney can also work with you and the adoptive parents to determine what birth mother expenses will be paid for by the prospective adoptive parents.
 The Commonwealth of Pennsylvania allows for a prospective adoptive family to pay for a birth mother’s medical and counseling expenses, ensuring that the adoption process costs the birth mother nothing.
 However, the Commonwealth of Pennsylvania makes it illegal for a prospective adoptive couple or parent to pay for any of either birth parent’s living expenses.
 Your adoption agency or adoption attorney can help you understand what expenses can be covered legally in PA.

 The waiting period before adoption consent can be executed in the Commonwealth of Pennsylvania is 72 hours after the birth of your baby.
 You will have those days to ensure this is the decision you want to make.
-Birth fathers are able to execute adoption consent at any time both before or after your baby’s birth.
+Birth fathers are able to execute adoption consent at any time both before and after your baby’s birth.

 The decision of when or even if you sign the adoption consent paperwork is up to you.
 You can change your mind.
-You can ask all of the questions you need, speak to your support people or social workers.
-You have the right to make sure this is the decision you still want to make–to place your child for adoption.
+You can ask all of the questions you need and speak to your support people or social workers.
+You have the right to make sure this is the decision you still want to make—to place your child for adoption.

-To speak confidentially with an adoption professional about your pregnancy options, click here.
+If you would like to speak confidentially with an adoption professional about your pregnancy options, click here.

 Jennifer Mellon is the co-founder and president of Trustify, providing private investigators on demand to consumers and businesses.
 She has worked in the child welfare field for more than a decade, serving as the executive director and chief development officer at Joint Council on International Children’s Services.
 She also worked for the Congressional Coalition on Adoption Institute (CCAI) and served on the board of the Campagna Center, which provides critical educational services to children and families in the DC Metro region.
 She currently serves on the development board for the National Council for Adoption and currently resides in Alexandria, Virginia, with her husband and five children.